Lei1025/lei1025.github.io/_posts/2019-04-02-Async Example for C# and brief Analysis.md

 ## Conclusion

 .Net actually creates a new thread for `Task<>`, like "forked" or "sub-threaded" from main thread.
-According to articles from Google, Task<> performers better than multi-thread and thread poll approach as it utilize the feature of multi-core CPU and consuming resources properly.
+According to articles from Google, Task<> performers better than multi-thread and thread pool approach as it utilizes the feature of multi-core CPU and consuming resources properly.
 Thus Task<> is currently best solution to implement async functions with a pretty simple coding style.